GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 :::

-:::::{dropdown} Using "Join Attributes by Location (Summary)"

-__Exercise 2: Calculate sum of affected population and flooded area for the Area of interest__
+### Exercise: Calculate sum of affected population and flooded area for the Area of interest__

 In the aftermath of flooding events, data on the affected population and the extent of flooding is crucial.